 Doerr Chapel, located on the 2nd floor of Ryan Hall, is named after alum Mary Martha Hatch Doerr.
 This worship space is our primary location for weekly liturgies but is also available to you as a place of prayer and solitude.
 As long as Ryan Hall is open, Doerr Chapel is available to you.

-If you're interested in attending a Catholic Mass, consider joining us in Doerr Chapel Fridays at noon or Sundays at 7 pm.*
+If you're interested in attending a Catholic Mass, consider joining us in Doerr Chapel Wednesday at 11:45 am or Sundays at 7 pm.*

 You can expect a welcoming atmosphere, lively music, readings from Scripture, a short preaching, Eucharist, and prayer at our liturgies.

 We understand that our campus offerings might not fit into your schedule, nor fit your particular spiritual flavor.
 We are happy to point you to off campus faith communities.